 SixHe Captains the Most Interesting Club in World Football

-FC St. Pauli.
-Where to begin.
-Based in Hamburg's Schanzenviertel, one of Europe's great neighbourhood-of-displaced-artists-and-eternal-students, the club operates less like a football institution and more like a values statement with a football team attached.
+FC St. Pauli is based in Hamburg's Schanzenviertel and operates less like a football institution and more like a values statement with a football team attached.
 Skull-and-crossbones crest.
-Terrace politics that have been anti-fascist since the 1980s.
+Anti-fascist terrace politics stretching back to the 1980s.
 A fan culture that has survived multiple relegations, financial crises, and decades of being patronised by German football's establishment.
-The club has a women's team, an education department, a commitment to community investment that isn't a PR exercise.
+The club runs a women's team, an education department, and a genuine community investment programme.

-When Irvine arrived in 2021, he didn't just fit in.
-He became captain within a year.
-This is not automatic.
-At St. Pauli, you earn it by being someone the entire organisation — players, staff, fanatics in the Gegengerade end — can look at and say: that person gets it.
-After promotion he said: "Community, respect and attitude — that's what this club stands for."
+When Irvine arrived in 2021, he became captain within a year — something you earn at St. Pauli by being someone the entire organisation can look at and say: that person gets it.
+After the 2024 Bundesliga promotion he said: "Community, respect and attitude — that's what this club stands for."
 Eleven words, and every one of them correct.

 "Community, respect and attitude — that's what this club stands for."

-Jackson Irvine, after St. Pauli's promotion, May 2024In many ways St. Pauli feels like the football version of Irvine himself: principled, slightly chaotic, deeply local, impossible not to love if you've spent any time with it.
+Jackson Irvine, FC St. Pauli captain, after Bundesliga promotion, May 2024In many ways FC St. Pauli feels like the football version of Irvine himself: principled, slightly chaotic, deeply local, impossible not to love if you've spent any time with it.
 The fit is not accidental.

 SevenHe Walks to the Ground.
 He Has a Pint Afterwards.
 He Is One of Us.

-When St. Pauli sealed promotion in 2024, footage emerged of Irvine celebrating in a local pub.
+When FC St. Pauli sealed Bundesliga promotion in 2024, footage emerged of Irvine celebrating in a local pub.
 Not a VIP box.
-Not a restaurant with a private dining area.
 A pub, with fans, muddy boots, a pint in his hand, laughing and singing.
 "You can't fake what this club means to people," he told Bundesliga.com.
 "I'm just lucky to be part of it."
 He doesn't look particularly lucky in the footage.
 He looks like someone exactly where they should be.

-But every now and then a player comes along who makes you think about the whole thing differently.
+Every now and then a player comes along who makes you think about the whole thing differently.
 Who reminds you that the person in the shirt has a record collection and opinions and a particular way of walking through the world, and that those things and the football are not separate — they're all part of the same person.
 Jackson Irvine is that kind of player.
 Not often.
 Not in most eras.
-But right now, he's ours.
+But right now, in the Bundesliga with FC St. Pauli, he's ours.

 He's not going to win the Ballon d'Or.
-He will not be the subject of a documentary on a streaming service with sweeping drone shots of him in a private jet.
-He will, with some luck, continue to play every minute for one of Europe's genuinely interesting clubs, walk home through Hamburg after games, argue for the rights of players and workers and the marginalised, and add another shirt to the pile every few months.
+He will not be the subject of a streaming documentary with drone shots of private jets.
+He will, with some luck, continue playing every minute for one of Europe's genuinely interesting clubs, walk home through Hamburg after games, argue for the rights of players and workers and the marginalised, and add another shirt to the pile.

 That's enough.
 More than enough.
 That's the whole thing, actually.